Quocc1/OpenStack/README.md

 ### Data Visualization and Analysis
 Data visualization and analysis is paramount in aiding data exploration and decision-making processes.
 Our preferred tools for visualization and analysis are:

-   - Metabase (Community Edition): Metabase provides a user-friendly interface, facilitating the creation of interactive dashboards and visualizations.
+   - **Metabase** (Community Edition): Metabase provides a user-friendly interface, facilitating the creation of interactive dashboards and visualizations.
 This empowers users to effortlessly derive insights from their data.

-   - Jupyter Notebook: Jupyter Notebook is another essential tool for data visualization and analysis.
+   - **Jupyter Notebook**: Jupyter Notebook is another essential tool for data visualization and analysis.
 It allows users to create and share documents containing live code, equations, visualizations, and narrative text, providing a versatile environment for data exploration and experimentation.

 Examples of machine learning in Jupyter Notebook: